BuvinJT/distbuilder/docs/LowLevel.md

 require this in order to allow this mode to work correctly.
 You may wish to include your own custom logic within your program to pivot on this environmental condition as well.
-In case you wish to avoid hard-coded references for these checks, the library includes the following constants:

-    DEBUG_ENV_VAR_NAME
-    DEBUG_ENV_VAR_VALUE

-You may also wish to include and employ this function in your program, which checks for this condition.

-    from os import environ
+While distbuilder provides convenience constants/methods to determine if you running in this context, to avoid any "tight coupling" to the build system within your program's source (which may cause build failures in addition to being a questionable design choice), you may wish to employ the following code:

     def isDebug():
         try: return isDebug.__CACHE
         except:
+        	from os import environ
             isDebug.__CACHE = environ.get("DEBUG_MODE")=="1"
             return isDebug.__CACHE

 Note: In some contexts, **you will NOT see the debugging output until the executable has terminated.**
-On Windows, this will occur when using debug mode in combination with `isElevated` enabled, if you are NOT already running as an admin.
+On Windows, this may occur when using debug mode in combination with `isElevated` enabled, if you are NOT already running as an admin.
 On macOS, this will occur whenever using a "wrapper script" (see [QtIfwExeWrapper](ConfigClasses.md#qtifwexewrapper)) over the binary.